 The Clerk of the Legislative Assembly has the power, duties and functions of a Deputy Minister managing and administering the Legislative Assembly as described in the Public Service Act and the Financial Administration Act.

-The Office of the Clerk includes:
+The Office of the Clerk is responsible for the following:

-Public Affairs and Communications
+Public Affairs and Communications:

 Public Affairs and Communications is responsible for the management, development, implementation and maintenance of all internal and external communications as well as public affairs policies and initiatives.
 This includes providing communications support to Members and Senior Managers; Coordinating outreach programs such as the Legislature Public Tour program, the Speaker’s Mace Tour, Youth Parliament, and special events; managing Legislative Assembly broadcasting; coordinating translation and interpreting services in all 11 Official Languages; and managing media relations.

 The Procedures and Committees branch of the Office of the Clerk maintains official records of the Assembly and provides procedural advise to the Speaker, Clerk, Committees and Members based on legislation and parliamentary practice.
 This branch also includes research services, which provides nonpartisan information services to Members, including information and reference services.

 The Senior Advisory team provides a wide range of administrative services, including logistics, coordination and writing services to the Board of Management, Caucus, and the Clerk.
 They process all documents for the Chamber.
 They also oversee the bookings of public spaces in the Legislature.